 Establishing a bedtime routine is one of the best things that you can do to promote healthy sleep habits for your child.
-When you establish a routine, it helps your child to understand what is to come and the end result is that they protest bedtime less and actually start to enjoy the process of winding down for bed.
+When you establish a routine, it helps your child to understand what is to come and the end result is that they protest bedtime less.
+They actually start to enjoy the process of winding down for bed.
 If your bedtime routine is on point, you can continue the very same routine, with only very small modifications for years and years.

 Some may think that teeth brushing is only for the kids that already have teeth, but I wholeheartedly disagree!
 Brushing your infant’s teeth, with a warm wet washcloth or with a silicone super soft toothbrush, is a great habit to start early.
-Teeth brushing is beneficial for dental hygiene but it also helps the littlest babies break the feed to sleep association which can be quite strong in those early months.
+Teeth brushing is beneficial for dental hygiene.
+It also helps the littlest babies break the feed-to-sleep association which can be quite strong in those early months.

 Books are a great way to wind down before bed.
-For the youngest babies that are nursing, reading is a way for dad or another parent to get involved in the bedtime process.
-Cozying up in a comfortable spot and listening to stories is relaxing and will help your child wind down before it’s time to go to sleep.
+Books are also important for your child’s development.
+For the youngest babies that are nursing, reading is a way for the dad or another parent to get involved in the bedtime process.
+Cozying up in a comfortable spot and listening to stories is relaxing.
+This will help your child wind down before it’s time to go to sleep.

 As your child grows older, it’s really sweet to sing together.
 Don’t be bashful about singing, or feel nervous about coming up with the perfect song.
 The ABCs and Twinkle Twinkle Little Star are perfect options if singing is not your thing!

 After you have completed each of the steps listed above, give your child a kiss goodnight, tell them you love them, and turn off the lights.
 If you’re using a sound machine, now is a great time to crank up that white noise before walking out of the bedroom.
-After this final step, your bedtime routine is complete!
+After this final step, your bedtime routine is complete.
 Goodnight!